aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/worksheets/manage-scenarios/_index.md

 {{% alert color="primary" %}}

-Sometimes, you need to create, manipulate or delete scenarios in spreadsheets.
-A scenario is a named 'what if?' model that includes variable input cells linked by one or more formulas.
-Before creating a scenario, design the worksheet so that it contains at least one formula that depends on cells that different values can be inserted into.
-The following example shows how to create and remove scenarios from a worksheet in a workbook via Aspose.Cells APIs.
+Sometimes, you need to create, manipulate, or delete scenarios in spreadsheets.
+A scenario is a named “what‑if?” model that includes variable input cells linked by one or more formulas.
+Before creating a scenario, design the worksheet so that it contains at least one formula that depends on cells into which different values can be inserted.
+The following example shows how to create, manipulate, and remove scenarios from a worksheet in a workbook via Aspose.Cells APIs.

 {{% /alert %}}